 The Acupuncture Examination is administered six times each year at computerized testing centers nationwide.
 To find a site near you, please check www.nbce.org.
-Prior to the application cutoff date, applicants must have successfully completed 100 hours of instruction in acupuncture.
-The acupuncture instruction must be taken at and/or be recognized by one of the CCE-approved chiropractic colleges whose students are currently eligible to take the National Board examinations.
+Prior to the application cutoff date, applicants must have successfully

-LICENSURE & SCOPE OF PRACTICE
+LICENSURE AND SCOPE OF PRACTICE